 Best Cheap, Mid Budget and Luxury Hotels In Midtown South, Manhattan New York City

 Hotel selection here is of a very high quality and standard.
-Dozens of highly rated hotels whittled down into the top 3 from each price point.
+Dozens of highly rated hotels have been whittled down into the top 3 from each price point for your convenience below.

-Top tip: The Archer Hotel has a king room with direct views of nearby Empire State Building.
+Top tip: Archer Hotel has a king room with direct views of nearby Empire State Building.